Sheung Wan station

 Sheung Wan is a station on the of the Hong Kong MTR network.
 The station serves the neighbourhood of Sheung Wan and the western part of Central District.
-The livery colour of this station is khaki.
+The livery colour of this station is light brown.

 The station was originally planned in 1970 as WM but its construction was discontinued after further planning for the new lines.
 Upon the construction of the Island line, the station was finally constructed and opened on 23 May 1986.
 From its opening until the line's extension to in 2014, Sheung Wan was the westbound terminus of the Island line.

 History

 The station was originally proposed under the name Western Market in the 1967 Hong Kong Mass Transport Study, and was to be the southbound terminus of Kwun Tong line as well as its interchange with the Island line.
 Due to economic and contractual difficulties, the Hong Kong Government decided not to proceed with the construction of the full system, and the Island line was put on hold.

 The Hong Kong Government authorised the construction of the 13.1 km-long Island line between Sheung Wan and in December 1980.
 Work on the station commenced in June 1982 and the construction contract was awarded to a Nishimatsu–Aoki joint venture.

 The station was originally planned to open along with the rest of the line, but completion of the station was delayed by the reprovisioning of government offices in the Fire Brigade Building (where Hang Seng Bank Head Office now stands) and the fruit wholesale market on New Market Street, which had to be demolished for the setting up of vertical shaft and crossover box, respectively.

 When Island line started operation on 31 May 1985, trains had to terminate at and the section between Admiralty and Sheung Wan was not operational.
 It was not until 23 May 1986 that Sheung Wan station was opened as the western terminus of the Island line.
 There is a plaque in the station concourse, unveiled by Financial Secretary John Henry Bremridge, commemorating the completion of the Island line.

 Sheung Wan served as the western terminus of the Island line until the extension of the line to Kennedy Town in 2014.